edumserrano/playwright-adventures/demos/docker/README.md

    ```
    npm run test:ui
    ```
    This will start a docker container which will run the app and then start [Playwright's UI mode](https://playwright.dev/docs/test-ui-mode).
-The UI mode will be served from the container and it'll be acessible at `http://localhost:<random-port>`.
+The UI mode will be served from the container and it'll be accessible at `http://localhost:43008`.
 The UI mode URL will be displayed as part of the output of the `npm run test:ui` command.
 8. If you just want to run the app execute the command:
    ```
    npm start